-I then noticed Lucy sitting at her desk quietly drawing in her art pad.
-Having had time to reflect on the situation, something told me I needed to make reparations for my earlier parental meltdown.
-I knew I had handled the situation poorly and I wanted to try to acknowledge her feelings post event.
+After the nappy change, both girls went back to the rumpus room to play.
+After a while I noticed my daughter sitting at her desk quietly drawing in her art pad.
+Having had time to reflect on the situation, I knew I needed to make reparations for my earlier parental meltdown.
+I knew I had handled the situation poorly and I wanted to apologise and try to acknowledge her feelings post event.

-At this point, Lucy stopped her drawing and stood up on her chair reaching up for me to pick her up.
+At this point, she stopped her drawing and stood up on her chair reaching up for me to pick her up.
 She then wrapped her arms around my neck and squeezed me hard into her with her little fingers.

 She continued to cuddle me for what seemed like forever before pulling my cheek towards her and lightly kissing it.

-I listened to a podcast recently whereby Richard Fidler from ABC Local Conversations spoke with Dr Tina Payne Bryson, a psychotherapist about how a parent’s interaction with their children, particularly in moments of high stress, will affect how their children’s brains are ‘wired’.
+I listened to a podcast once whereby Richard Fidler from ABC Local Conversations spoke with Dr Tina Payne Bryson, a psychotherapist and co-author of No-Drama Discipline: The Whole-Brain Way to Calm the Chaos and Nurture Your Child’s Developing Mind, about how a parent’s interaction with their children, particularly in moments of high stress, will affect how their children’s brains are ‘wired’.